nishantbundela/ds_llm/README.md

-This is the repository that will contain the documentation and code to implement data science techniques certain using LLM.
+This is the repository that will contain the documentation and code to implement data science techniques using LLMs.